12kharris/spending-tracker/README.md

 https://trello.com/invite/b/lvzdh0BT/ATTI89fdb6d4cc73046678d01061a96ba7c0896AC760/moneytree-kanban-board

-Trello offers more functionality than GitHub projects but the tasks were copied over to GitHub projects in case the reader does not wish to create a Trello account
+Trello offers more functionality than GitHub projects but the tasks were copied over to GitHub projects in case the reader does not wish to create a Trello account.
+The GitHub project board can be found here: https://github.com/users/12kharris/projects/2/views/1

 ## Models
 Three models are used in the backend.
 These are the Category model, the Transaction model and the Transactions_by_Day model.
 The category model is responsible for the categories which a transaction can have.
 The Transaction model is the model which conatins all information about a transaction (or expenditure).
 It contains the amount, category (foreign key to Category model), a reference and the date of the transaction.
 Finally, the Transactions_by_Day model is an unmanaged model.
 It is a view which aggregates the different category's expenditures for every day of the year.
 This is the primary model which is used for the charts on the dashboard.